Over Easy: 4 Gentle Alternatives to Inversions

 6. Keep the micro-bend in your knees, and have that help you keep your weight mainly on the balls of your feet.

 7. Press into your big toes, but lift up your insteps (the inner parts).
-Let that action spiral upwards through your legs, so that your thighs roll outwards (and away from one another).
+Let that action spiral upwards through your legs so your thighs roll outwards (and away from one another).
 This will stabilize your lower body so that your upper body can release and relax.

 8. Focus on your breath, and let that bring you ease.
 Let this be your easy yoga.

-Man practicing puppy pose with his hands on yoga blocks.
+Man practicing puppy pose with his hands on yoga blocks a gentle variation on inversions.

 1. Fold your blanket in half, then roll it up from one end to the other.